Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

 \section{(EA)dS Propagators}

-In this section we rederive the relations \eqref{bubuwick} and \eqref{bubowick} between Schwinger-Keldysh propagators and EAdS propagators for gauge bosons and gravitons.
+In this section we derive the relations \eqref{bubuwick} and \eqref{bubowick} between Schwinger-Keldysh propagators and EAdS propagators for gauge bosons and gravitons.
 To this end we work in Mellin space \cite{Sleight:2019mgd,Sleight:2019hfp,Sleight:2021plv}, where such relations are made manifest.
 Various properties of the Mellin transform are summarised in section \ref{subsec::notation and conventions}.
-We begin in section \ref{subsec::massivescalar} by reviewing the case of a massive scalar field, which straightforwardly extends to gauge bosons (section \ref{subsec::gaugebosonprop}) and gravitons (section \ref{subsec::gravitonprop}).
-In section \ref{subsec::nuimint} we discuss some subtleties that arise for massless particles for even boundary dimensions $d$.
+We begin in section \ref{subsec::massivescalar} by revisiting the case of a massive scalar field, presenting an approach which straightforwardly extends to gauge bosons (section \ref{subsec::gaugebosonprop}) and gravitons (section \ref{subsec::gravitonprop}).
+In section \ref{subsec::nuimint} we discuss some subtleties that arise for even boundary dimensions $d$.